 Swedish Women's Chorus

 New members are welcome to join the Women's Chorus and help preserve and promote Swedish music and culture.
 The Women's Chorus rehearses every Tuesday evening at the Club from September through June.
 A number of performances are given during the year at Swedish and Nordic festivals, and for visiting dignitaries, churches, hospitals, organizations, and retirement homes.
-For information about the chorus, please contact
+For information about the chorus, please visit us on Facebook or contact